US Organization: Rivalry with the Black Panthers

 The Panthers referred to the US organization as the "United Slaves", a name never actually used by members of US but which is often mistaken for the group's official name.

-Conviction of Karenga (1971)
+Conviction and Imprisonment

 In 1971, Karenga, Louis Smith, and Luz Maria Tamayo were convicted of felony assault.
 Karenga was sentenced to one to ten years in prison on counts of felony assault and false imprisonment.
 Karenga was imprisoned at the California Men's Colony, where he studied and wrote on feminism, Pan-Africanism, and other subjects.
 The US Organization fell into disarray during his absence and was disbanded in 1974.
 He was granted parole in 1975.

 Karenga has declined to discuss the convictions with reporters and does not mention them in biographical materials.
 During a 2007 appearance at Wabash College, he again denied the charges and described himself as a former political prisoner.